-We have recently revised our laws governing Intellectual Property Rights (Trade Marks, Patents, Copyrights, Integrated circuits layout and industrial designs).
+| We have recently revised our laws governing Intellectual Property Rights (Trade Marks, Patents, Copyrights, Integrated circuits layout and industrial designs).
 Violation of intellectual property rights acts as a deterrent to foreign investment, causes considerable leakage of revenue, and is a disincentive for creative work.
 We are determined to ensure better protection of Intellectual Property Rights.
 We have also noticed that certain provisions of the Pakistan Penal Code (PPC) overlap with those of the Trade Marks Ordinance (TMO) but are not consistent with each other.
 For instance, PPC does not provide for minimum punishment but TMO does; the offences under the relevant PPC sections are cognizable while under the TMO they are not.
 In order to remove uncertainty and ensure better enforcement it is proposed to bring about consistency between the two laws.
 Necessary ordinances are being submitted for Cabinet’s consideration.
+While we have vastly improved upon our legal framework we have done nothing to upgrade our institutional arrangements for expeditious and effective processing of Intellectual Property cases.
+Quite frankly, the working of our copyright, trademark and patent offices is unsatisfactory and desperately calls for a major revamp.
+We are accordingly setting up a Pakistan Intellectual Property Rights Organization (PIPRO) that will service all the intellectual property rights requirements under one organization.
+This will be a self-financing and autonomous organization manned by professionally qualified persons.
+Necessary infrastructure in keeping with contemporary requirements shall be provided.”

 The news item appearing in national Daily DAWN